Fast convergence of a Federated Expectation-Maximization Algorithm: Main Results

-This type of assumption is very common in the literature, albeit with different range of values permitted for $\alpha$ (which can also depend on the other assumptions of the model).
+This type of assumption is very common in the literature of mixture models, albeit with different range of values permitted for $\alpha$ (which varies depending on the other assumptions of the model).
+By ensuring the initializations are closest (in euclidean distance) to a single true component, the initialized model is well-defined and so are the correspoding iterates of the algorithm.
+It guarantees, in essence, that a single initialization cannot converge to two different ground truth vectors.

 We now state the uniform convergence result for the population EM. \begin{theorem}[Uniform consistency] Suppose Assumptions~\ref{as:dgp} and~\ref{as:identifiability} hold.
-If $\text{SNR} \ge \mathcal O(\sqrt{K})$ and $n = \Omega(\frac{1}{C_{\alpha}}(\log K + \log(\sigma+\Delta_{\max})))$ where $C_{\alpha}$ is a constant depending on $\alpha$, then the estimates generated after one iteration of the Population EM algorithm (defined in Proposition~\ref{prop:population_EM}) satisfy
+If $\text{SNR} \gtrsim \sqrt{K}$, then the estimates generated after one iteration of the Population EM algorithm (as defined in Proposition~\ref{prop:population_EM}) satisfy

+where $C_{\alpha}= \frac{(1-4\alpha)^2}{64 \alpha^2}$. \end{theorem} The proof of this theorem and all othe results in this section are provided in Appendix~\ref{appendix:proofs_theorems}.
+Additional details with regards to the rates are included in the Appendix.
+The interested reader may consider the details of additional technical results in Appendix~\ref{appendix:technical}, which are used heavily in the proofs of the main theorems.

-\end{theorem} From this result, we can see that provided we start with a relatively good initialization and $n$ is sufficiently large, one step of the population EM will converge to the true parameters at a rate that depends on the magnitude of the problem, $\Delta_{\max}$.
-This explicit dependency of the error on the magnitude of the problem is possibly counter-intuitive.
-Most literature on cluster identification makes the assumption that the larger the distance between clusters, the easier it is for iterative algorithms like EM to identify the true cluster centers \citep{10.1214/16-AOS1435}, and thus this quantity is not typically explicitly captured in the error bounds.
+From Theorem~\ref{thm:pop_cons}, we can see that provided we start with a relatively good initialization, conditional on $\Delta_{\max}$ and $\Delta_{\min}$ being well-controlled, one step of the population EM will converge to the true parameters.
+This explicit dependency of the error on the magnitude (as defined by $\Delta_{\min}$ and $\Delta_{\max}$) of the problem is possibly counter-intuitive.
+Most literature on cluster identification makes the assumption that the larger the distance between clusters, the easier it is for iterative algorithms like EM to identify the true cluster centers \citep{10.1214/16-AOS1435, kwon2020converges, kwon2019global}, and thus this quantity is not typically explicitly captured in the error bounds.
 Our result shows that, in the case of federated EM, prohibitively large maximal distances between two clusters actually implies a larger $l_2$ error.
 We conjecture this is due to the fact that in identifying the correct centers, individual center-level accuracy is sacrificed in some sense for worst-case error due to the partial dependency structure of the data.
 This hypothesis is verified and discussed further with simulations in Section~\ref{sec:experiments}.